-(a) Each school shall be responsible for the conduct of its players and officials.

-- (b) The home team is responsible for supplying pucks, the scoresheet and a scorekeeper.
-The convener shall endeavour to assign timekeepers centrally for the championship final series in both divisions. - (c) Exhibition games must be approved by the principal of each school. - (d) An unlimited number of players can be dressed. - (e) All players must wear a C.S.A. approved facial protector and neck guard for all S.D.S.S.A.A. games.
+- (a) Each school shall be responsible for the conduct of its players and officials.
+Each school will be responsible to enter their roster into an app selected by the convener to manage the league's game results previously managed by virtue of hard copy scoresheets. - (b) The home team is responsible for supplying pucks and a tablet that is to be used by the scorekeeper to manage the game.
+If a tablet is not available, a hard copy scoresheet provided by the home team may be used as a one-time replacement. - (c) Exhibition games must be approved by the principal of each school. - (d) An unlimited number of players can be dressed. - (e) All players must wear a C.S.A. approved facial protector and neck guard for all S.D.S.S.A.A. games.
 The wearing of mouthguards is not mandatory. - (f) Helmets and facemasks must be worn at all times within the playing area. - (g) A league game shall consist of three 15 minute stop time periods, including a flood between second and third periods where time permits. - (h) Each team is allowed a 30 second time-out per game.
 (Cannot be used in the last 5 minutes of the third period if the time is running rather than stopped). - (i) No team will be allowed to start a school hockey game without a minimum of 8 players and one goalie. - (j) In the event of inclement weather conditions, notice must be provided to teams at least two (2) hours before game time and must be approved by both coaches and the Athletic Administrator.
-Should both coaches not be in agreement, the Athletic Administrator will have the final authority to decide whether or not the game proceeds as scheduled. - (k) If during the course of a game one team attains a lead of six goals, the game will be continued straight time at the subsequent drop of the puck.
+Should both coaches not be in agreement, the Athletic Administrator will have the final authority to decide whether or not the game proceeds as scheduled.

+- (k) If during the course of a game one team attains a lead of six goals, the game will be continued straight time at the subsequent drop of the puck.
 If after this point this differential is reduced to three goals, the game will revert back to stop time, again at the subsequent drop of the puck.
 If during the course of a game one team attains a lead of eight goals, any additional goals scored by the team with the lead shall not be recorded on the score sheet or the scoreboard.
-The opposing team may score as normal.

-(I) Teams are expected to begin games at their scheduled start times.
+The opposing team may score as normal. - (I) Teams are expected to begin games at their scheduled start times.
 If, after the zamboni has left the ice surface, only one team is prepared to play with the legal number of players as defined by the playing regulations, warm-ups are to begin without delay nonetheless.
 If, after the four minute warm-up, the offending team is still not able to ice the required number of players to start the game, the timekeeper is instructed to put ten (10) minutes on the clock.
 If the ten (10) minute period expires and the offending team is still not able to ice the required number of players to provide a legal number of players in plain view of the official, the game shall be called a forfeit win for the non-offending team at that point.